Inflammation – Neuro and Otherwise

 Dobberstein is not a fan of the FDA approved drugs in FM, and suggested a number of ways to fight the inflammation.
 (For those who can handle it, Savella does appear to reduce neuroinflammation).
 Taking magnesium can reduce IL-8.
 Chondroitin, glucosamine,hyaluronic acid and boswellia serrata may be able to quench several inflammatory chemokines such as IL-8.
 Omega-3 fish oil and DHA may be able to regulate glial cell activity, and antioxidants such as Grape seed extract, cordyceps, and curcumin (with bioperine) and CoQ10 can help calm the microgila as well.

-- Check out Linda’s article here
+- Check out some way to naturally reduce inflammation here

 It’s good to see objective evidence of inflammation show up in FM, both in the spinal fluid and the blood.
 It’s even better to see factors that are associated with chronic pain and even memory issues in other diseases such as fractalkine show up in fibromyalgia.
 If a factor such as fractalkine shows up in enough diseases (it’s been found in FM, Alzheimer’s, diabetes, Crohn’s disease, etc.) drugs will be developed for it.
 At least two fractalkine drugs are in the early stages of testing.
 Hooking onto other disease findings and their treatments may in the end be an important factor in finding relief from FM.

 For more on neuroinflammation in fibromyalgia see:

 - Genes May Be Causing Neuroinflammation and Pain in Fibromyalgia